Billing

 In that scenario, you would need to request additional retainer funds.
 And, you would need to invoice for the fee overrun.
 To clients, this can appear to be double billing.
 That's likely to prompt questions and, possibly, introduce doubt about legitimacy of your billing process.

-You can minimize mid-month overruns by structuring the agreement properly.
+You can minimize mid-month overruns by structuring the agreement properly and estimating how much your legal services will cost.
 An adequate initial payment and an appropriately sized top-off amount are critical.

 Document the Terms in a Written Agreement